 Jack is a blue-collar town, with 38.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Jack is a town of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Jack who work in management occupations (14.20%), sales jobs (11.68%), and office and administrative support (9.55%).

-As is often the case in a small town, Jack doesn't have a public transportation system that people use for their commute.
+Jack is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, the citizens of Jack rank slightly lower than the national average.
 15.63% of adults 25 and older in Jack have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.